getgrav/grav-learn/pages/06.forms/01.blueprints/01.fields-available/docs.md

 !!
 The `file` field is intended to be used by **configuration**, **theme**, and **plugins** blueprints, **NOT page blueprints**.
 For pages, you should use the existing `pagemedia` field and then utilize the [filepicker](#filepicker-field) field to select the files.

+!!
+The `file` field does not currently work as expected in a list field.
+Use a single `pagemedia` field separate from the list with one or more `filepicker` fields in the list.

 !
 More details can be found in the dedicated [How To: Add a File Upload](../how-to-add-file-upload) section.
 Also note that displaying an image uploaded in a file field is not done the same way as with a filepicker field.
 More details about how to access images uploaded in a file field can be found on this [cookbook entry](https://learn.getgrav.org/cookbook/twig-recipes#displaying-an-image-uploaded-in-a-file-field).

 Example: